-- 5.3.1 Other capital schemes should, as far as possible, be identified for inclusion in the rolling 5 Year Capital Programme.
+- 5.3.1 Other capital schemes should, be identified for inclusion in the rolling 5 Year Capital Programme.
 It is anticipated that most schemes falling under the commercialisation agenda would, however, constitute a Major Corporate Project. - 5.3.2 The capital planning process will run in tandem with the annual budget cycle.
 Service Managers will be required to identify their expected capital expenditure requirements over the next five years.
-This will require sufficient detail to allow the compilation of an indicative 5 Year Capital Programme, including the following: - The asset type, e.g., car park, vehicle, open space, IT software. - A brief description of the scheme - The indicative cost of the scheme - The year(s) in which expenditure is expected to fall - The revenue implications (cost or savings) - Links to corporate priorities, health and safety etc. - 5.3.3 Once the draft 5 Year Capital Programme has been compiled, more detail in respect of any scheme falling within Year 1 (i.e., the next financial year) will need to be provided on a Capital Appraisal Form.
-This will include evidence in support of the appraisal criteria required for the scheme to be considered for inclusion in the Capital Programme. - 5.3.4 Evaluation and appraisal of proposed capital schemes will be undertaken by the Asset Management Group using the criteria set out on the Capital Appraisal Form.
+This will require sufficient detail to allow the compilation of an indicative 5 Year Capital Programme, including the following: - The asset type, e.g., car park, vehicle, open space, IT software. - A brief description of the scheme - The indicative cost of the scheme - The year(s) in which expenditure is expected to fall - The revenue implications (cost or savings) - Links to corporate priorities, health and safety etc. - 5.3.3 Once the draft 5 Year Capital Programme has been compiled, more detail in respect of any scheme falling within Year 1 (i.e., the next financial year) will need to be provided on a Capital Appraisal Form (see Annexe A).
+This will include evidence in support of the appraisal criteria required for the scheme to be considered for inclusion in the Capital Programme. - 5.3.4 Evaluation and appraisal of proposed capital schemes will be undertaken by the Senior Leadership Team using the criteria set out on the Capital Appraisal Form. - 5.3.5 Once a draft capital plan has been compiled it is shared with Portfolio Holders to ensure that proposals have Member support prior to formally reporting to Cabinet Executive and Council.
+The 5 Year Capital Programme will be subject to change during the budget process, to ensure that changing priorities are captured ahead of formal approval.